RSS

 I haven’t done one of these in a while so I thought I would share another of my favourite people…

 Today’s favourite person is Kahlil Gibran, a Lebanese poet, writer and artist who died in 1931.
-I’ve generally found that most of my friends haven’t heard of him, which is odd, considering that the New Yorker says that he’s the third best-selling poet of all time.
+I’ve generally found that most of my friends haven’t heard of him, which is a bit odd considering that the New Yorker says that he’s the third best-selling poet of all time.

-Almustafa, the chosen and the beloved, who was a dawn onto his own day, had waited twelve years in the city of Orphalese for his ship that was to return and bear him back to the isle of his birth.
+Almustafa, the chosen and the beloved…. had waited twelve years in the city of Orphalese for his ship that was to return and bear him back to the isle of his birth…

-I was deeply moved.
-This articulated exactly what I had been feeling for the previous few weeks, that feeling I felt deep down as my time in Cheltenham drew ever closer to its inevitable end.
+I was moved.
+Gibran’s words articulated exactly what I had been feeling for the previous few weeks as my time in England drew to a close.

 Then a woman said, “Speak to us of Joy and Sorrow.”